dfinity/ICRC-1/standards/ICRC-3/README.md

 };
 ```

-Servers must serve the block log as list of `Value` where each `Value` represent a single block in the block log.
+Servers must serve the block log as a list of `Value` where each `Value` represent a single block in the block log.

 ## Value Hash